 • Stabiliser handle needs to stay up.

-A hitchlock for hitches with AK160, AK180, AK300, AKS1300, AKS2004 or AKS 3004 stabilisers attached, this comes with its own storage case and plastic false towball.
-It is also rated gold standard by Sold Secure.
+A hitchlock for hitches with AK160, AK180, AK300, AKS1300, AKS2004 or AKS 3004 stabilisers attached, this Stronghold product comes with its own storage case and plastic false towball.
+We like how it has been rated gold standard by Sold Secure too.

 Saracen FHL400 Hitch Lock